Ever feel like something is biting you, but you can’t see anything there? Chances are no-see-ums have bitten you.

 No-see-ums, like all insects, need moisture to survive and breed.

-Using a dehumidifier can help make your home less hospitable for these pests.
-It will help reduce the overall humidity in the air.
+Using a dehumidifier can reduce the humidity in the air, making your home less hospitable for these pests.

-Therefore, place multiple dehumidifiers in problem areas like basements or attics.
+Therefore, multiple dehumidifiers should be placed in problem areas, like basements or attics.

 2. Essential Oils